cydreyes/Network-Infrastructure-Design-and-Security-Implementation/Design/Design.md

 - New network devices can be seamlessly integrated into the existing OSPF topology.
 - Enhances fault tolerance and overall network resilience.
 ### IPv6 Implementation
--Ensures future compatibility and readiness for IPv6 adoption.
+- Ensures future compatibility and readiness for IPv6 adoption.
 - Mitigates the risk of IP address exhaustion, supporting long-term network sustainability.